johnnydebris/es-htmlform/README.md

 * Follows a builder-style pattern to safely build correct form structures.

-* Provides a complete (XXX not yet!) set of enums for all HTML elements and attributes, with HTML validity checks on building the form.
+* Provides a complete set of enums for all HTML elements and attributes, with HTML validity checks and value validation on building the form.

 * Provides client- and server-side validation based on HTML constraint attributes (e.g. `max`/`min`, `maxlength`/`minlength`, `pattern`).